 You can expect most major online retailers to carry at least some of the 2018 Mizuno bat line.
 Places likecarry their whole line, but closeoutbats, curiously, does not.
 Maybe they know something we don't.
 As always, check your favorite haunts and look through Amazon listings too.

 Go For It If...

-The Ghost is built in the BBCOR and USABat space for players that prefer a smooth smash, lighter swing and bigger barrel.
-As such, those in the BBCOR and Youth USABat space that would prefer a light swing and a big barrel on a two piece bat should put it on their short list.
+The Ghost is built in the BBCOR and USABat space for players who prefer a smooth smash, lighter swing and bigger barrel.
+As such, those in the BBCOR and Youth USABat space who would prefer a light swing and a big barrel on a two piece bat should put it on their short list.

 Two issues will make you hesitate on the Ghost.
-First is the plethora of bats that are built similar to it.
+First is the plethora of bats with similar general construction design.
 No doubt, the ringed nature of the inner barrel on the Ghost is unique, but the externally large barrel is not unique to the space.
-As such, the Ghost might be a fine choice for your needs, but how to decide between it and the half dozen other similarly priced and designed bats?
+As such, the Ghost might be a fine choice for your needs, but how to decide between that and the half dozen other similarly priced and designed bats?
 Maybe flip a coin.

 Second, the bat is not inexpensive.
 Sure, the price is not different than other bats in its space.
-But, frankly, we have a hard time wholeheartedly recommending a bat which has exactly zero years of pedigree yet maintains the same price as others who do.
-For all we know Mizuno knocked it out of the park with the first iteration of the Ghost.
-But, it's more likely the bat needs some tweeking and that will take a year or two to figure out.
-Yet, in the meantime, we are supposed to pay the same for this bat as we do other long term brands that have a track record?
+Frankly, we have a hard time wholeheartedly recommending a bat which has exactly zero years of pedigree, yet asks the same price as others who do.
+For all we know, Mizuno knocked it out of the park with the first iteration of the Ghost.
+But, it's more likely the bat needs some tweaking, and that will take a year or two to figure out.
+Yet in the meantime, we are supposed to pay the same for this bat as we do other long term brands with a track record?
 Definitely reason to hesitate, we think.

 2018 Mizuno Ghost Ratings